danzafar/tidyspark/dev_guide.md

 #> 3 1 -0.6008  2
 ```

-If you understand how this works, you should be well on your way to understanding how `tidyspark`s `dplyr` verbs function.
+If you understand how this works, you should be well on your way to understanding how the `dplyr` verbs in `tidyspark` work.